 On this site tango figures are described by step pattern diagrams.
 A step pattern diagram is a schematic dance step representation displaying a limited number of aspects.
-The main aspects are feet position, movement of the feet and timing of the movement according to the beat of the music.
-The movement of the chest is an aspect that is not covered in the step pattern diagram.
+The main aspects are feet placement, movement of the feet and timing of the movement according to the beat of the music.
+The position of the chest is an important aspect that is not covered in the step pattern diagram.
 Watching tango movie clips on YouTube will complement the insight provided by step patterns.
 Still, dancing lessons are necessary to acquire a good command of Argentine tango dancing - and especially one's posture, as it often requires the specific advice of a dance instructor.

 In a split second three things happen in succession:

 > the man gives with his body an impulse towards the lady as an announcement that the first step is about to be taken